DinoCzar/rock-paper-scissors/README.md

-# tic-tac-toe
+# rock-paper-scissors
-This is a Tic Tac Toe game that I will create with JavaScript to practice my skills.
+This is a Rock Paper Scissors game that I will create with JavaScript to practice my skills.